Professional Meeting Allowance, Supplemental Meeting Allowance, and Professional Development Funds

 Professional Meeting Allowance

 The purpose of PMA funds is to encourage faculty participation in off-campus professional meetings on the regional and national levels.
-All full-time faculty members receive $1000 annually to assist with costs for attending off-campus professional meetings.
-Funds may be used to allay costs for conference registration fees, travel, lodging, and meals.
+All full-time faculty members receive $1000 annually to assist with direct costs for attending off-campus professional meetings.
+Funds may be used to allay costs for conference registration fees, travel (e.g. flight expenses, car rental, or mileage reimbursement), lodging, and meals.
+PMA funds cannot be used for membership dues.
 Up to $200 may be used for online webinar registration.
 These funds may accrue for one-year (i.e. you can accumulate funds from one year to use in the following year).
 Funds not expended at the end of the second year will be automatically returned to the college.
 Funds will accrue (and be lost) on the fiscal year, June 30th each year.

 There is also a small pool of money available for adjuncts' PMA.
 Any adjunct faculty member can apply for up to $500 in PMA funds.
 Funds will be awarded on a "first come, first serve" basis, and only one award per faculty member will be granted.
 All applications for PMA should include a brief description of the conference, paper, and panel, a proposed budget, and a brief CV.
 The proposal should be submitted to Wendy Hilton-Morrow in the Academic Affairs Office.